asciphx/ThinkTs/README.md

 6. src/utils: ` tool layer`
 7. views: ` background EJS template rendering folder`
 8. routes: ` output the route file to view.
 Each controller will create one`
+9. Lib: ` Windows uses the RM and CP instructions of Linux, and needs to put the environment variable directory`

 ### Other
 > Built by the world's No.1 man, Asciphx